 This update to GeoPlanner for ArcGIS helps you evaluate and report on your scenarios and other assets in your projects.

 Design and evaluate using selected scenario features

-You can now select multiple scenario features in GeoPlanner.
-To help you be more productive in scenario design, you can cut, copy, paste and delete selected scenario features.
+You can now select multiple scenario features in GeoPlanner for ArcGIS.
+To help you be more productive in scenario design, you can cut, copy, paste, and delete selected scenario features.
 The dashboard can also report on selected features so you can more precisely understand and assess scenario impact.

 Work within planning study areas

 Study areas help you evaluate your plans and designs.
-Use study areas to easily toggle between different planning subareas.
+Use study areas to switch between different planning subareas.
 You can see how your dashboard changes as you move between different areas.

 New types of reports